UN Reports unprecedented Malnutrition In Tigray - UrduPoint

 Fighting ground on for months before Tigrayan rebels retook the regional capital Mekele in June and government forces largely withdrew from the region.

-Since then, the TPLF has launched offensives into neighbouring Amhara and Afar regions.
+Since then, the TPLF has launched offensives into neighbouring Amhara and Afar regions and the humanitarian crisis has worsened.